 - Scale deposits shorten the life of water heaters

-- Causes limescale to rack up on your shower head, reducing its performance
+- Causes limescale to build up on your shower head, reducing its performance

-- Eats away the grout and adhesive that hold the tiles together, causing the tiles to fall and break and leave the wall open to water damage
+- Eats away the grout and adhesive that hold the tiles together, causing the tiles to fall and break, and leaving the wall open to water damage

 Areas exposed to hard water are prone to limescale buildup.
-Limescale is typically a white or light grey substance but can also be pink or reddish-brown.
+Limescale is typically white or light grey, but can also be pink or reddish-brown.
 The tiling around showers, baths, and sinks is especially susceptible to limescale buildup in bathrooms.

 1. Glossy and Smoothed Finished Tile